 Getting a Candida antibody panel test near you through Quest Diagnostics requires a simple blood draw and your blood antibody levels will be analyzed using an enzyme linked immunosorbent assay (ELISA) method.
 It is recommended that you avoid anything that might suppress your immune system (e.g steroid medications) prior to your blood draw if possible.
 As can be seen on the Candida antibody sample report we have provided through the link above, your Candida IgA, IgG and IgM antibody levels will be reported as numbers and can be compared against the interpretive criteria, or reference range, provide by the lab.
 Based on the comparison, you can determine if enough Candida antibody was seen to be considered detectable.

 In severe cases, Candida can spread throughout the body causing a disseminated Candida infection called candidiasis.
 Disseminated Candida infections typically occurs in people with severely compromised immune systems (e.g. cancer patients on chemotherapy).
 Candida is commonly spread through contamination in hospital settings such as intensive care units.
 In addition to the gastrointestinal (GI) tract, Candida can be found in the skin, throat, and genital regions like the vagina.
 People interested in specifically looking for active Candida in their blood instead of an immune response from a past or current Candida infection should consider the Candida antigen test.
-This Candida antibody panel is part of the more comprehensive toxin panel test.
-This Candida antibody panel is also component of the more comprehensive infection screening panel known as the infection panel test.

 - A doctor's lab order*